t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 ### Building the Command Line Decryption Utilities
 </A>

 _Note: The development of the command line decryption utilities has ceased.
-This functionality has been superceded with the development of DoxBox Explorer and the test projects_
+This functionality has been superceded with the development of LibreCrypt Explorer and the test projects_

 To build the command line decryption utilities, the following software is required: